 Install PHP 8.4 extensions on Debian

 Most PHP applications need more than the base interpreter.
-The package set below covers common framework, CMS, database, caching, and image-processing workloads, and it also fixes the missing mbstring and DOM-related errors that often appear in PHPUnit or Composer checks.
+The package set here covers common framework, CMS, database, caching, and image-processing workloads, and it also fixes the missing mbstring and DOM-related errors that often appear in PHPUnit or Composer checks.
+For image-processing-only work, the narrower PHP Imagick on Debian guide covers that extension in more detail.

 There is no separate